Lamkhaga Pass: Geostrategic importance

 Lumkhaga Pass holds significant geostrategic importance for India.
 The pass provides a direct, albeit difficult, route between the border districts of Himachal Pradesh and Uttarakhand.
 This connectivity is vital for the military and border security forces, as it offers an alternative to longer, more circuitous road routes.
 The presence of Indian military and Indo-Tibetan Border Police (ITBP) posts along the trek, particularly at locations like Dumti, underscores its role in monitoring and securing the region's sensitive border with China.
 The development of infrastructure in this area, including the potential for future roads, is a part of India's larger strategy to improve connectivity and assert its presence along the Line of Actual Control.

 Ecology

 The diverse ecology of the region is a major highlight of the trek.
 As the trail ascends from the lower valleys, it passes through dense forests of deodar, pine, and rhododendron.
 The meadows of Kyarkoti Lake, a major campsite on the Uttarakhand side, are known for their vibrant alpine flora and are surrounded by waterfalls and streams.
-The wildlife in the area includes species adapted to high-altitude environments, such as the langur, ibex, and various birds of prey like mountain crows and eagles.
+The wildlife in the area includes species adapted to high-altitude environments, such as the langur and ibex, and various birds of prey like mountain crows and eagles.
 The Baspa River, which flows through the Sangla Valley, is also known for its population of freshwater fish, particularly trout.
 The fragile ecosystem is vulnerable to human impact, and efforts are often made to ensure trekking practices are sustainable.